rndmorris/Salis-Arcana/docs/commands.md

 **Description:**

-Add focus upgrades your or another player's held wand focus.
+Add focus upgrades to a wand focus held in your or another player's hand.
 Will not apply upgrades beyond the focus's five-upgrade limit.

 **Usage:**